 Shop at the Marche aux Puces

-Looking for a unique souvenir or gift to bring home?
-The Marche aux Puces, or flea market, is the perfect place to find something special.
-The market, which is the largest of its kind in the world, features over 2,500 stalls selling everything from vintage clothing and antique furniture to handmade crafts and jewelry.
-The market is easily accessible, with wide pathways and
+The Marche aux Puces de Saint-Ouen, or flea market, is the perfect place to find a unique souvenir or gift to bring home.
+The market, which is the largest of its kind in the world, features more than 2,500 stalls selling everything from vintage clothing and antique furniture to handmade crafts and jewelry.
+The market is easily accessible.

 Take a Cruise on the Seine River

-One of the best ways to take in the sights of Paris is by boat, and a cruise on the Seine River is the perfect way to do it.
-There are a variety of cruise options available, ranging from short sightseeing tours to multi-course dinners with live music.
+One of the best ways to take in the sights of Paris is with a cruise on the Seine River.
+These will take you past many of the most important sights while you relax, possibly with a glass of champagne.
+There are a variety of options available, ranging from short sightseeing tours to multi-course dinners with live music.
 Many of the cruises are accessible for those with mobility issues, with ramps and elevators available on board.

 Enjoy the magical evening in style with a Dinner cruise on the Seine River.